fenago/intro-ruby/lab_overview.md

 - Ideal for the Ruby beginner who is getting started with Ruby for the first time
 - A complete Ruby tutorial with exercises and activities that help build key skills
 - Structured to let you progress at your own pace, on your own terms
-- Use your physical print copy to redeem free access to the online interactive edition.

 **What You Will Learn**